Cubic nonlinear squeezing and its decoherence: Linear and nonlinear squeezing

 In quantum optics, squeezed states are those with variance of linear quadrature operator $\hat{x}(\theta) = \hat{x} \cos \theta + \hat{p} \sin\theta $, where $[\hat{x},\hat{p}] = i$, reduced below the value given by the vacuum state.
 Such states are most often generated by means of second-order nonlinear processes \cite{Wu1986,Vahlbruch2016}, which can be even used to generate multi-mode squeezed states \cite{Furusawa1998,Eberle2013}, but it is also possible to arrive at squeezed states by employing four wave mixing \cite{Shelby1986,McCormik2007}, or Kerr nonlinearity \cite{Rosenbluh1991,Heersink2005}.
 Historically, nonlinear coherent and squeezed states were introduced to describe protocols in a nonlinear regime of trapped ion oscillators \cite{Filho1996,Roy2000,Choquette2003,Wang2002,Kwek2003}.
 In many applications in the quantum technologies \cite{Filip2005,Pirandola2015,Miwa2014,Miyata2014} the only relevant characteristics of squeezed states is their squeezed variance.
 This is because such scenarios ideally require eigenstates of the respective quadrature operator $\hat{x}(\theta)$ and squeezed states play the role of approximation of these states.

-In a similar vein, there are other quantum protocols which require resources in the form of eigenstates of some operators, one such example being the hierarchy of nonlinear phase gates implementing unitary operations with Hamiltonians $\hat{H} = \chi\hat{x}^n$ \cite{Marek2011,Marek2018}.
-Such optical operations require ancillary modes prepared in eigenstates of operators $\hat{p}+ n \chi \hat{x}^{n-1}$.
+In a similar vein, there are quantum protocols that require eigenstates of \cor{nonlinear} operators.
+The hierarchy of nonlinear phase gates implementing unitary operations with Hamiltonians $\hat{H} = \chi\hat{x}^n$ \cite{Marek2011,Marek2018} requires ancillary modes prepared in eigenstates of operators $\hat{p}+ n \chi \hat{x}^{n-1}$.
 In practice, such eigenstates are, due to their infinite energy, impossible to prepare and any practical realization needs to accept states which are only approximations.
-This gives the rise to the natural question of characterizing how good any given approximation is.
-In quantum theory, there are many ways to determine overlap or distance between different quantum states \cite{URen2004,Somma2006}.
+There are many ways to determine overlap or distance between different quantum states \cite{URen2004,Somma2006}.
 However, in this particular scenario of measurement-induced protocols for traveling beams of light, in which the ultimate goal is the unnormalizeable eigenstate of some operator, it is best to utilize the concept of squeezing.
-Advantageously, it is not required that overall state is pure, or that it saturates any minimal uncertainty principle.
+Advantageously, it is not required that the overall state is pure, or that it saturates any minimal uncertainty principle.
 Eigenstates $|o\rangle$ of an arbitrary operator $\hat{O}$ always have

 which is vanishing, so when quantum states are squeezed in this operator they are also approaching the required eigenstate.

 The quantum states, required for the hierarchy of nonlinear phase gates \cite{Miyata2016,Marek2018}, are the eigenstates of operators